All Episodes

 I don't know.

-Uh I guess uh Sundar Pichay, CEO of Google said uh last year that 30% of the new code at Google was AI generated.
+I guess Sundar Pichet, CEO of Google, said last year that 30% of the new code at Google was AI generated, but that the velocity only increased by 10%.

-You have to check it so much it's about the same amount of work, which is what I sort of speculated would be true.
+You have to check it so much it's about the same amount of work.

 But here's one that caught me off guard.

-You you've heard that the best AIs are already better than doctors looking at scans, right?
+You've heard that the best AIs are already better than doctors looking at scans, right?

-You've all heard that.
+You've all heard that?

 Well, somebody who's not an AI company did a test.

-Uh GPT-5 was looking at uh radiology scans.
+GPT-5 was looking at radiology scans.

 I guess it got 30% right.

-30%, and the the doctors you know, just killed it.
+And the doctors just killed it.

 Maybe we're not even close.

-There's uh one of the AIs called Sora that makes videos, just banned South Park videos from being made on their platform because people were making full episodes.
+There's one of the AIs called Sora that makes videos, just banned South Park videos from being made on their platform because people were making full episodes.

-It only does, you know, it's only good for I don't know, less than a minute.
+It only does, you know, it's only good for, I don't know, less than a minute.

-But apparently, if your content is as simple as South Park, because that would be the simplest art you could reproduce, uh people have figured out how to make full fake episodes.
+But apparently, if your content is as simple as South Park, because that would be the simplest art you could reproduce, people have figured out how to make full fake episodes.

 I don't think they'll be funny, but they would be full.

-Well, there's a new study according to Futurism that says that the Waymo self-driving uh taxi cars are so safe that it's almost comical, they say.
+Well, there's a new study according to Futurism that says that the Waymo self-driving taxi cars are so safe that it's almost comical, they say.

-So there are there are reports of accidents in the self-driving Waymo's, but if you drill down, uh it's often that the Waymo is parked, something just ran into it while it was parked.
+So there are reports of accidents in the self-driving Waymos, but if you drill down, it's often that the Waymo was parked.

 And then there were some where the passengers opened a door while it was still moving, and it would do something like hit a passenger or something.